Honors Program Staff

 A leader in the national Honors community, Badenhausen is past member of the National Collegiate Honors Council (NCHC) Board of Directors, an NCHC Recommended Site Visitor, an editorial board member of HIP: Honors in Practice, co-chair of the NCHC Publications Board, and co-chair of the NCHC annual convention’s Student Interdisciplinary Research Paper program.
 He regularly visits campuses around the country to consult with colleges and universities on how they might improve their Honors programs.

-Badenhausen has delivered more than two dozen national presentations on Honors education and regularly publishes in Honors journals like JNCHC: The Journal of the National Collegiate Honors Council.
+Badenhausen has delivered more than three dozen national presentations on Honors education and regularly publishes in Honors journals like JNCHC: The Journal of the National Collegiate Honors Council.
 In 2011, he was one of seven individuals at the national conference in Phoenix to be named an NCHC Fellow, a designation that “celebrates [his] many contributions not only to our organization but more widely to honors teaching, learning, scholarship, and leadership within the growing international influence of NCHC in higher education,” according to NCHC President John Zubizarreta.

 Honors Assistant Director